Change is hard. You've probably noticed that.

 Want to be a better friend?

 Identity: Become the type of person who always stays in touch.

 Small win: Call one friend every Saturday.
 If you repeat the same people every 3 months, you’ll stay close with 12 old friends throughout the year.

 Identity: become the type of person who is always on time.

 Small win: Schedule meetings with an additional 15–minute gap between them so that you can go from meeting to meeting and always show up early.

 In my experience, when you want to become better at something, proving your identity to yourself is far more important than getting amazing results.
 This is especially true at first.

 If you want to get motivated and inspired, then feel free to watch a YouTube video, listen to your favorite song, and do P90X.
 But don't be surprised if you burn out after a week.
 You can't rely on being motivated.
 You have to become the type of person you want to be, and that starts with proving your new identity to yourself.

 If you're looking to make a change, then I say stop worrying about results and start worrying about your identity.
 Become the type of person who can achieve the things you want to achieve.
-Build the habit now.
+Build identity-based habits now.
 The results can come later.